 Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

 [The final hari-katha festival held by Parama-pujya Srila Bhaktivedanta Narayana Maharaja on his 2003 world-preaching tour was in Berlin, Germany.
-That visit was special, because it coincided with the Ratha-yatra festival in Jagannatha Puri.
+That visit was special, because it coincided with the Ratha-yatra festival period in Jagannatha Puri.
 Wherever Srila Maharaja happens to be at the time of Ratha-yatra he lectures for one week on that subject.
 Each year he repeats some katha from the previous years' talks, each year he unfolds new enlightening understandings and angles of vision, and this year he did the same:]

 We are very lucky to be here at the time of the sacred Chariot Festival of Lord Jagannatha, under the guidance of so many elevated devotees.